Telugu Titans: Season VII

 Telugu Titans had a poor run this season as they finished eleventh.
-The team signed Sidharth Desai for ₹1.45 crores.
+The team signed Siddharth Desai for ₹1.45 crores.
 They were led by Iranian defender Abozar Mighani.The team recorded their biggest win of the season against Jaipur Pink Panthers.
 They defeated them by a margin of 20 points.
 The top raider of the team was Sidharth who scored 217 points whereas the top defender was Vishal Bhardwaj who scored 62 points.
 The best all rounder was Farhad Milaghardan with 78 points.

 Season VIII

 Season IX

 After a disastrous last season where they only won one match out of all possible 22 matches, Telugu Titans decided to only retain Rajnish, Ankit Beniwal and a few other NYP(s) (New Young Player(s)) ahead of the season 9 auction.
 It was not shocking to any fans because of the last season.
 Even Rohit Kumar who was the captain last season and their record signing Siddharth Desai are shown the back door.
 It will be interesting to see how they will use their FBM cards during the auction.